Dollar Baby: Critical commentary

 As King has said, "Many of these adaptations weren't so great, but a few showed at least a smattering of talent...in many cases one viewing was all a person could bear."
 As noted, many, if not the majority, of the Dollar Baby films are made by student or tyro filmmakers.
 King offered praise to "...a fairly impressive eighteen minute version of 'The Sun Dog'".
-Darabont's The Woman in the Room, in addition to being photographed by the renowned cinematographer Juan Ruiz Anchia (Glengarry Glen Ross), made the semi-finalist list for Academy Award consideration in 1983.
+Darabont's The Woman in the Room, in addition to being photographed by the cinematographer Juan Ruiz Anchia (Glengarry Glen Ross), made the semi-finalist list for Academy Award consideration in 1983.
 King is quoted as saying that "The Woman in the Room" is "clearly the best of the short films made from my stuff."

 Paranoid is among the most critically acclaimed Dollar Babies.
 Rolling Stone magazine's David Wild said of the film, "Rarely has paranoia been so much fun...Jay Holben has created a stunning and artful rendering of madness, turning a poem by Stephen King into a vivid and compelling nightmare vision."

 Noted King historian Andrew Rausch called Mann's Popsy, "A superb gem of a film that excels in every way imaginable.
 It honors the original source material in a way that many Stephen King adaptations have not -- chiefly by being good."

+End of the Dollar Baby Program

+In December 2023, Stephen King tweeted about the end saying, "Margaret, the Mistress of Dollar Babies, is retiring," referring to Margaret Morehouse, the person directly responsible for the program.
+Contracts executed prior to December 2023 remained in effect until 2024.